cotestatnt/AsyncTelegram2/README.md

 It relies on [ArduinoJson](https://github.com/bblanchon/ArduinoJson) v6 library so, in order to use a AsyncTelegram2 object, you need to install the ArduinoJson library first.

-With Ethernet adapter, but not only, i wold suggest to use this library for secure connection [SSLClient](https://github.com/OPEnSLab-OSU/SSLClient), a BearSSL based library wich is very light and fast.
+With Ethernet adapter, i wold suggest to use this library for secure connection [SSLClient](https://github.com/OPEnSLab-OSU/SSLClient), a BearSSL based library wich is very light and fast.

 + **this library work with ArduinoJson library V6.x _**